prebid/Prebid.js/modules/exadsBidAdapter.md

 # Description

-Module that connects to Exads's bidder for bids.
+Module that connects to EXADS' bidder for bids.

 ### Build
 ```